-As indicated above, we place high value on class participation.
+Description: As indicated above, I place high value on class participation.
 When actively engaged, you will learn more from the class and get more out it.
-We recognize that speaking in class is difficult for many students.
-We strive to create a class environment where everyone is comfortable to talk.
+I recognize that speaking in class is difficult for many students.
+I will strive for a class environment where everyone is comfortable to talk.
 Asking for clarification or other questions particularly helps classmates learn as well so this activity is valued and reflected in the grading rubric.
+Students uncomfortable speaking in class may contribute by posting questions or observations to the Discussion Board in CarmenCanvas.